anastasiastar/Web-Developer-Challenge/README.md

 publish year, publication and language and see if a certain value contains a key.
 This is useful if you're searching for a specific common titled book with a certain author.
 You can also hide the title tab if that is irrelevant to your search.
-4. Some of the considerations to make the website responsible and mobile friendly is
+4. Some of the considerations to make the website responsible and mobile friendly is creating the mobile aspect first.
+I wrapped the column and row and adjusted the width of the column  based on screen rized and utilized the bootstrap built in functions
 5. Some ways I can make my app accessible for people with disabilities such as blindness and color blindness, I can provide sufficient contrast using colors and textures as well as using descriptive labels for links and buttons.
 I would also implement easy keyboard accessibility.